We recently sold our tiny camper and bought a new (actually used) bigger camper. Now we will not trip over our sweet dog Daisy at night.

 Step 4: Cutting and Sticking

-When cutting the first piece, I cut all the edges off so as to have a straight line to start in the corner.
+When cutting the first piece, I cut all the edges off to have a straight line to start in the corner.
 Before peeling the paper off the back, I held the sticky tile in place to ensure it would fit properly.
 I am not sure a camper is completely level and plumb.
 Then I removed the paper and stuck the tile on the wall.

 I continued working horizontally down the wall to complete the first row.
 I used my utility scissors to cut around the outlets.
 When cutting around electrical outlets, I carefully pulled the outlet out of the hole (TURN THE POWER OFF WHEN WORKING AROUND OUTLETS) and installed the sticky tile behind the top and bottom outlet brackets.
 In other words, when the outlet is screwed back into the wall, the sticky tile will be under the brackets and held firmly in place.

 After I finished installing all the sticky tiles, we replaced the brown outlets and covers with white GSI RV outlets and covers.
 Always TURN THE POWER OFF and/or hire a certified electrician.
 I am fortunate that Neal knows how to rewire outlets.
-Safety should always be your first priority.
+Safety should always be your priority.

 Slow and steady is my advice on this project!